chinmayeeM220/Capstone-Project/README.md

 # Capstone-Project
-this is the project for mlops
+This is a sentiment analysis project using the mlops .